-For conventional with-profits policies and ex-Colonial unitised with-profits policies, our current practice is to limit the change in payout to be less that than the smoothing limit percentage when final bonus rates change.
+Our current practice is to limit the change in payout to be less that than the smoothing limit percentage when final bonus rates change.

-The smoothing limit percentage used for a maturing policy depends on the payout using the current final bonus rate for that policy.
+The smoothing limit percentage used for a maturing policy depends on the value assuming that the current final bonus rates do not change.